thass0/spray/README.md

 ## ⌨️ Commands

-Spray's REPL offers the following commands.
-You can view them by running `spray --help`, too.
-In addition to that, `spray --help` also gives you all the command line parameters that Spray accepts.
+Spray's REPL offers the following commands to interact with a running program.

 ### Reading and writing values